Nonlinear filtering based on density approximation and deep BSDE prediction: Abstract

 \section{Abstract}

 A novel approximate Bayesian filter based on backward stochastic differential equations is introduced.
 It uses a nonlinear Feynman--Kac representation of the filtering problem and the approximation of an unnormalized filtering density using the well-known deep BSDE method and neural networks.
 The method is trained offline, which means that it can be applied online with new observations.
-A mixed a priori–a posteriori error bound is proved under an elliptic condition.
+A hybrid \emph{a priori}-\emph{a posteriori} error bound is proved under a parabolic Hörmander condition.
 The theoretical convergence rate is confirmed in two numerical examples.